mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 mkdir /etc/cas/logs
 ```

-Copy all required files to the config directory :
+Copy all required files to the config directory:

 ```bash
 cd cas-overlay-template
 cp etc/cas/config/* /etc/cas/config
 ```

-Here is the content of my /etc/cas/config/cas.properties file (of course you will need to edit it to fit your environment) :
+Here is the content of my /etc/cas/config/cas.properties file (of course you will need to edit it to fit your environment):

 ```bash
 # CAS server URL